tpwrules/emdash/dashboard/docs/user manual.md

 #### CAN Status

 This page displays the status of the CANBUS engine.
 If there is an error, this page is automatically shown.
+It also displays the current CPU usage of the dashboard processor.
+All messages will be processed, so high CPU usage will not result in incorrect operation.
+However, high CPU usage may slow down display updates.
+This is not a problem unless the CPU usage is 100% for long periods of time.